Table of Contents

 4. Neurologic Level of Injury (NLI): Sensory and motor level may be different for right and left producing 4 possible levels (right sensory, left sensory, right motor, left motor).
 NLI is the highest level among these 4.

 5. Zone of Partial Preservation (ZPP) irrespective of AIS grade: Lowest dermatome or myotome on each side with some preservation.
-It is used only in injuries with absent motor or sensory function in S4-S5.
+Previously it was assessed only for AIS A. Prognosis of the lower extremity motor score after one year is more reliable with the new definition of the ZPP.

 6. Motor score: 10 key muscle groups tested in SUPINE position and scored 0 to 5 or NT (not tested).